0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/RtlPublishWnfStateData_stack.png" alt="">

-We can be called whenever a process is starting to capture audio, cool! but does WNF tell us about the process? let's inspect the data passed by the publisher
+We can be called whenever a process is starting to capture audio, cool! but does WNF give us information about the recording process? let's inspect the data passed by the publisher

 <img src="{{ site.url }}{{ site.baseurl }}/images/RtlPublishWnfStateData_params2.png" alt="">

-In the 4 bytes marked in blue we find the number of processes currently using the microphone, and in the byte marked in yellow we find the process id of our audio recording process, so we can write the following WNF callback
+In the 4 bytes marked in blue we find the number of processes currently using the microphone, and in the bytes marked in yellow we find the process id of our audio recording process!
+WNF is undocumented, but thank to previous reverse engineering work on the API, we can write the following callback:
 ```cpp
 NTSTATUS wnf::Callback(PWNF_SUBSCRIPTION Subscription, PWNF_STATE_NAME StateName, ULONG SubscribedEventSet, WNF_CHANGE_STAMP ChangeStamp, PWNF_TYPE_ID TypeId, PVOID CallbackContext)
 {